jackie-h/language-notes/domain calculations ideas.md

 * Back testing and time travel debug

+* Generate interfaces from the Pure domain ?
+Problem with Pure is not unique, perhaps allow synonyms behaviour

+* Data marketplace - data contract - what you want and how timely

 ## Selling points

 * Need to be able to operate from many code bases

+* Get behaviour cumulatively for free - implement the interfaces

+* What if everyone could take a library and get the dollar price - if providing the inputs

 ## Prior solutions